deartc/DanceMusic/README.md

 Group 2: Updating / Deleting Data from a Database  i use the following one to satisfy requiremnts:

-Write a DML statement that UPDATEs a set of rows with a WHERE clause.
+  I used the write a DML statement that UPDATEs a set of rows with a WHERE clause.
 The values used in the WHERE clause should be a variable.

 UPDATE album